Skip to content

 Golf Simulator Frame Anchored To A Floor and Wall

-2. Use the steps in first article on measuring your frame and screen to calculate the distance from floor to ceiling on the side wall(s).
+2. Use the steps in the first article on measuring your frame and screen to calculate the distance from floor to ceiling on the side wall(s).
 Cut the Side Frames per your measurement and position them on your marks 10” from the rear wall.
-Make sure the 2x4 is level and screw it into the side wall with a 5/16” x 4” structural screws or 5/16” x 4” x 1/4” Toggle Bolts every 12 to 16 inches.
-If you have only one side wall to anchor the frame, use Option 2 above, step 4-8 to anchor the Side Frame without a wall.
+Make sure the 2x4 is level and screw it into the side wall with 5/16” x 4” structural screws or 5/16” x 4” x 1/4” Toggle Bolts every 12 to 16 inches.
+If you have only one side wall to anchor the frame, use Option 2 above, steps 4-8, to anchor the Side Frame without a wall.

 3. Place the Top Frame on top of the Side Frames and make the outer edges flush.
 Screw two 5/16” x 4” structural screws through the Top Frame and into the Side Frame to hold the frame together.

-4. Not show in the photo above, the Top Frame should be attached to the rear wall with three or four 10” 2x4s for support, one on each end and one in the middle.
+4. Not shown in the photo above, the Top Frame should be attached to the rear wall with three or four 10” 2x4s for support, one on each end and one in the middle.
 Measure and cut three Support 2x4s and place them between the Top Frame and the rear wall and screw two 5/16 x 5” screws through the front of the Top Frame and into the Support 2x4.
 Place a 10” Heavy Duty L-Bracket under each Support 2x4 and screw it into the wall with 5/16 x 3” screws or Toggle Bolts.
 Then screw 1” x 1/4” into the L-Bracket and the Support 2x4.
-Repeat in the middle and on the other Side Frame.
+Repeat in the middle and on the other side of the Frame.

 Option 4: Anchor In The Frame In The Floor and Rear Wall Only